2023 Solar Incentives Guide for North Tustin, CA - Tax Credits & Rebates

 EcoWatch's North Tustin, CA Solar Incentives FAQs

-If your solar system was installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-If your system was installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the date of installation.
-Reaching out to the company that installed your solar system, or any local North Tustin solar installer, can help you learn more about what incentives you qualify for.
+If your solar panels were installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+If you installed your system between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the exact installation date.
+Speaking with the company that installed your system, or any local North Tustin solar installer, can help you learn more about what incentives you can apply for.

-To learn about the top solar panel installation companies near you, take a look at our article on North Tustin's top solar panel companies.
+To discover the best solar panel installers near you, take a look at our article on North Tustin's top solar panel companies.

-Yes, you can use multiple types of renewable energy to power your home — for example, a combination of solar and wind power.
-You can also combine renewable energy generation with a non-renewable backup source of energy.
-Make sure that you discuss your proposed plan with your local North Tustin solar panel installer, so that you understand what you'll need and what kinds of incentives you will or won't qualify for.
+You can power your home with multiple types of renewable energy, or a combination of renewable and non-renewable energy.
+Make sure you discuss your plan with your local North Tustin solar installation expert.
+They can help you with the plan for your project and educate you on the various incentives that you will or won't qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.